mandl/ut2XXX/README.md

-#Simple DSO
+# Simple DSO

-This program is usefull with UNI-T digital storage oscilloscopes UT2XXX or UT3XXX.
+This program is useful with UNI-T digital storage oscilloscopes UT2XXX or UT3XXX.
 It's intended to be a replace for original software, which doesn't work under Linux.

-Requires pyQT4, QT 4, python 2.5, libusb and usb python module.
+Requires pyQT4, QT 4, python 2.7, libusb and usb python module.

 If your device is not found, you can add VID and PID to vid_pid.txt file and restart program.
-VID and PID is in decimal NOT hexa !
+VID and PID is in decimal NOT hexadecimal !

-If you encounter some problems, look into HOWTO.txt file.

 # Install  Ubuntu 16